pkozhevnikov/quizzly/docs/basics.md

  * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever.

 An Official may duplicate a released Quiz in order to create new Quiz.
-This Official is a Curator of the Quiz, the Quiz is of Composing state.
+This Official is a Curator of copy Quiz, the copy Quiz is of Composing state.

 Curator may mark a Quiz **Obsolete**.